 It is fortunate that the people in my gym, at that time, are there to work out.
 People leave each other alone for the most part.
 Everyone is there trying to get a workout in before they leave for their job.
 It’s a businesslike approach which is the way I like it.
 But, if you want to pick up women, or meet men for that matter, go elsewhere.

 Nearly every cardio machine that you will use today, if the gym is fairly new, will have a hookup for ear buds or headphones.
 Every morning I use a treadmill that has an on-board cable television.
 Since I get to the gym extremely early (4:45 AM) each morning, I am able to catch up on the news while I am doing my cardio workout.
 Without them you will only be able to view the television since there are no external speakers.

-Once you have finished your cardio workout and are heading to the weight room you will want to have an iPod or an MP3 player to listen to while you work out.
-I use an armband to carry my iPod which is typical of most members at my gym.
-Using an iPod or MP3 player also tends to let you focus on the workout.
-And when other members see that you are listening to music they will tend not to bother you as readily.
+Once you have finished your cardio workout and are heading to the weight room you will want to have your cell phone to listen to while you work out.
+I use an armband to carry my phone which is typical of most members at my gym.
+Using a phone for music or podcasts also tends to let you focus on the workout.
+And when other members see that you are listening to something they will tend not to bother you as readily.
 So the benefits of listening to music at a gym are two-fold.